Because it did happen.

 - The difference between debt and deficit.

 - The Southern Strategy.

 Most of them had no idea what either was.
-They never heard of the word “deficit,” in an economical sense and they were completely unaware that the Southern Strategy was a thing.
+The GOP trolls never heard of the word “deficit” in an economic sense, and they were completely unaware that the Southern Strategy was a thing.